 Whirlwind is the perfect platform to dive the northern Red Sea.
 She is a great liveaboard with loads of space for everyone onboard.
 A very spacious dive deck and very social saloon and dining areas.
 She’s been sailing the region for more than 15 years and her crew has been on board for most of that time working together as a brilliant friendly machine, always smiling and willing to help.
 All under the vigilant eye of Mohammed, one of the most experienced captains in the Red Sea.

 As with every other Tornado marine liveaboard, your comfort is the priority. the food is excellent and the chef can normally cater for every requirement.

 The accommodation is very spacious with twin rooms for up to 22 divers.
-4 cabins on the man deck offer large windows and on the lower deck there are 7 more cabins, these are a bit larger but only have portholes.
+4 cabins on the man deck offer large windows.
+On the lower deck, there are 7 more cabins, these are a bit larger but only have portholes.
 On the top deck, there is also a single cabin available for a small supplement.

 The dive deck is spacious, whit plenty of room for everyone to kit up.
 You can even find a camera/kit desk complete with an airgun.
 The dive platform is huge.
 One of the biggest I’ve seen and with plenty of room for everyone to stand fully kited while waiting to jump for a drift dive from the main boat.

-If you are considering your first liveaboard or if you are a seasoned diver the Wrecks and Reefs tour of the Northern Red Sea is a trip that will never disappoint and the comfort of Whirlwind, as well as her excellent crew, will make your week one you will never forget.
+If you are considering your first liveaboard or if you are a seasoned diver the Wrecks and Reefs tour of the Northern Red Sea is a trip that will never disappoint.
+The comforts of Whirlwind, as well as her excellent crew, will make your week one you will never forget.